carljohnsen/duplicati-blogpost/WIP-restore/restore_opt.md

-# Speeding up the restore process
+# Speeding up the restore operation
 We start by backing up pre-sc-ad to a local folder, as this should remove the upload/download overhead.

-This blog post describes the reworked restore process.
+This blog post describes the reworked restore flow.

 It has been merged in [PR #5728](https://github.com/duplicati/duplicati/pull/5728).